 In February, 2012, Canyon Healthcare Properties, a limited liability company ("LLC") in which we owned a 95% noncontrolling ownership interest, completed the divestiture of the Canyon Springs Medical Plaza.
 As partial consideration for the transaction, the buyer has assumed an existing third-party mortgage related to this property.
 The divestiture by this LLC generated approximately \$8.1 million of cash proceeds to us, net of closing costs and the minority members' share of the proceeds.
-This divestiture resulted in a gain of approximately \$7.4 million which is included in our consolidated statement of income during the first quarter of 2012.
+This divestiture resulted in a gain of approximately \$7.4 million which is included in our consolidated statement of income for the six months ended June 30, 2012 (recorded during the first quarter of 2012).